Opinion: England are underdogs on home soil so it's imperative to find a bit of Pakistan to prevail

 In receiving the man of the match award, batsman Fakhar Zaman praised "Almighty Allah" before accepting any individual or team accolades, akin to Fiji who have built their sevens supremacy on a pious platform.

-In a land that champions Robin Hood, tweakers Khan, Hasan Ali and Shoaib Malik had the audacity to take four scalps between them to momentarily become outlaws in upstaging the resident folklore hero.
+In the land of Robin Hood, tweakers Khan, Hasan Ali and Shoaib Malik had the audacity to merrily take four wickets between them to become outlaws upstaging the resident folklore hero.

-Just as Du Plessis was guilty of bringing in Tahir too late and employing JP Duminy reluctantly against Bangladesh, it seems Morgan isn't game enough to open with Moin Ali or a world-class Adil Rashid who seemed to be an afterthought on Tuesday.
+Just as Du Plessis was guilty of bringing in Tahir too late and employing JP Duminy reluctantly against Bangladesh, it seems Morgan isn't game enough to open with Moin Ali or the world-class Adil Rashid, who seemed to be an afterthought on Tuesday.